mrudulmamtani/EDA-DA-1/README.md

 ## Repository Structure

-- `Data/`: Contains the `smoking.csv` dataset.
+- `data.csv`: Contains the `smoking.csv` dataset.
-- `Notebooks/`: Jupyter notebooks with detailed analysis and visualizations.
+- `Mrudul Mamtani,ipynb`: Jupyter notebooks with detailed analysis and visualizations.
-- `Scripts/`: Python scripts used for data processing and analysis.
 - `README.md`: This file, providing an overview of the project.

 ## Getting Started